Prediction interval: Unknown mean, unknown variance

-are the endpoints of a 100(1 − p)% prediction interval for $X_{n+1}$.

 Non-parametric methods

 One can compute prediction intervals without any assumptions on the population, i.e. in a non-parametric way.

 The residual bootstrap method can be used for constructing non-parametric prediction intervals.

 Conformal Prediction

 In general the conformal prediction method is more general.

 Let us look at the special case of using the minimum and maximum as boundaries for a prediction interval: